Arnold Diffusion in Multi-Dimensional Convex Billiards: Homoclinic Cylinders and Pseudo-Orbits

-Since $\bar{A}_*$ is a 2-dimensional normally hyperbolic invariant manifold in the $2(d-1)$-dimensional phase space $M$, it has $d$-dimensional stable and unstable manifolds $W^{s,u}(\bar{A}_*)$.
-On the stable (resp. unstable) manifold is the strong stable (resp. strong unstable) foliation, each leaf of which is $(d-2)$-dimensional, and is uniquely determined by a point $(\theta, y) \in \bar{A}_*$ (see Section \ref{sec_scatteringmaps} for definitions).
-As shown in Lemma \ref{lemma_nhimexistence}, $W^{s}(\bar{A}_*)$ and $W^{u}(\bar{A}_*)$ have a transverse homoclinic intersection along the homoclinic geodesic $\xi$.
-Recall that along a transverse homoclinic intersection we have the holonomy maps $\bar{\pi}^{s,u}$ defined as projections onto $\bar{A}_*$ along leaves of the strong stable and strong unstable foliations.
-Moreover, recall that a manifold $B \subset \left( W^s(\bar{A}_*) \pitchfork W^u(\bar{A}_*) \right) \setminus \bar{A}_*$ is called a homoclinic cylinder if the restriction
+Since the geodesic flow is Hamiltonian, the stable and unstable manifolds of the hyperbolic closed geodesic $\gamma$, restricted to an energy level in the $2(d-1)$-dimensional manifold $M$, are of dimension $d-1$.
+Thus the 2-dimensional normally hyperbolic invariant manifold $\bar{A}_*$ has $d$-dimensional stable and unstable manifolds $W^{s,u}(\bar{A}_*)$.
+On the stable (resp. unstable) manifold there is the strong stable (resp. strong unstable) foliation, each leaf of which is $(d-2)$-dimensional, and is uniquely determined by a point $(\theta, y) \in \bar{A}_*$ (see Section \ref{sec_scatteringmaps} for definitions).